gucluahmt/big_data_order_validator/README.md

-# Trade Order Validation & Classification (BNP Paribas Simulation)
+# Trade Order Validation & Classification

-This project simulates a real-world trade order validation pipeline inspired by financial institutions like **BNP Paribas**.
+This project simulates a real-world trade order validation pipeline inspired by financial institutions.
 It demonstrates how a Business Analyst can structure data validation and classification logic using Python in a scalable and efficient way.

 ---